eugkoos/eugkoos/README.md

-# Hi, I'm Eugene — a BI & Performance Analyst
+# Hi, I'm Eugene — a BI & Data & Operations Specialist

-## 🛠️ Key Tools and Skills

-• Tools: SQL, Python (Pandas), Tableau, Excel, Streamlit
-• Analytics: Performance Analytics, Dashboards & Reporting, Data Visualization, KPI Analysis
-• Marketing & BI: Meta Ads Manager, Google Ads, UTM Tracking
-• Domain Expertise: Music Industry, Streaming & Audience Insights, Catalog & Royalty Analysis

----
-## 🌍 Location & Contact
+Detail-oriented professional with experience across analytics, marketing, and operations.
+Skilled in SQL, Excel, Tableau, and Python for workflow optimization, reporting, and data analysis.
+My background in the music and event industry taught me to plan, organize, and deliver projects under pressure — managing people, data, and timelines across teams.
+I bring a structured and proactive approach to improving systems, solving problems, and supporting fast-paced digital operations.

 📍 Israel
 📬 eugkoos@gmail.com